arielBWong/EGO/README.md

 Saved by this blog [Gaussian regression](https://cloud.tencent.com/developer/article/1353538)

-For me, the first barrier concept of GPR is the confusion with p and f. p is the probability of an instance of a random variable, p(x) f is the function value of a certain sample
+For me, the first barrier concept of GPR is the confusion with p and f. p is the probability of an instance of a random variable, p(x). f is the function value of a certain sample
 Most tutorials on GPR will tell us that a set of f from training samples follow multivariant gaussian distribution, which is often accompanied with a equation like: